Naira depreciation increases Nigeria’s debts by N34.3bn | Ripples Nigeria

 Similarly, a recent Bloomberg report revealed that banks are projecting a boost in profits due to a weaker naira in 2021.

-According to the report, FCMB Group Plc foreign currency earnings rose more than two-fold to N10 billion ($24.5 million) from N3.5 billion and expect to grow further in 2020 and Investors expect the naira to trade at 425.69 naira per dollar in three months and 440.50 naira per dollar in six months.
+According to the report, FCMB Group Plc foreign currency earnings rose more than two-fold to N10 billion ($24.5 million) from N3.5 billion and expect to grow further in 2021 as Investors expect the naira to trade at 425.69 naira per dollar in three months and 440.50 naira per dollar in six months.

 While this looks unlikely, the pressure from IMF and World Bank might see the projected exchange rate take effect.